What is a PCB?

 The base material, or substrate, is usually fiberglass.
 Historically, the most common designator for this fiberglass is “FR4”.
 Fiberglasses are stacked upon one another and are fixed with resin and made one unit that is strong enough to hold the board.
-There are also flexible PCBs built on flexible high-temperature plastic.
+There are also flex PCBs built on flexible high-temperature plastic.

 Cheaper PCBs are ought to be made with other materials.
 Epoxies or phenolics lack the durability of FR4 but are much less expensive.
 These types of substrates are also found in low-end consumer electronics.

 PCBs can be single-sided (one copper layer), double-sided (two copper layers on both sides of one substrate layer), or multi-layer (outer and inner layers of copper, alternating with layers of substrate).

 The next layer is a thin copper foil.
 It is laminated to the board with heat and adhesive.
 Generally, on double-sided PCBs, copper is applied to both sides of the substrate.
 In less expensive electronic gadgets the PCB may have copper on only one side.
 When we say double-sided or 2-layer board, we are referring to the number of copper layers in our lasagna.

 This lasagna can be as few as 1 layer or as many as 16 layers or more.

 The layer on top of the copper foil is termed as the solder mask layer.
 This layer gives the PCB its typical green color.
 It is applied onto the copper layer to insulate the copper traces.
 It nullifies the chance of accidental contact with other metal, solder, or conductive bits.
 This layer helps the user to solder to the precise places and prevent solder jumpers.